h15200/notes/vim.md

 - other global shortcuts include shift + escape (or caps lock) for divy, and caps lock + spacebar for tmux
 - for vsCode, add `  "editor.lineNumbers": "relative",` and  "vim.vimrc.enable": true to settings

+## .vimrc

+- use vim-plug to manage all plugins
+    - vim-cool to unhighlight searches
+- relative num, num, ruler, cmd, etc..

 ### mac terminal setup

 - install iterm2 `brew install --cask iterm2`